 Eventually, the company became a manufacturing company that produced high-quality machinery.
-Now, the US counterpart has extended its product line up with patchwork quilting tools and sewing notions and has become a well-known brand in the artisan world North America.
+Now, the US counterpart has extended its product line up with patchwork quilting tools and sewing notions and has become a well-known brand in the artisan world of North America.

-The Clover 463 seam ripper has a unique design due to its roots in Japan, it has a simple.
+The Clover 463 seam ripper has a unique design due to its roots in Japan, it has simple.
 This ripper is best known for its use for opening buttonholes by the sewers that used it.
 But it also does an excellent job of getting rid of those annoying tags sewn into collars.